See Art ~ Make Art

 Calligraphy

-Sally Wightkin is returning for this year’s festival to demonstrate a variety of techniques, tools, and materials.
-Attendees can stop by her tent anytime from 9am-5pm on Saturday and make their own keepsake bookmarks!
+Join Sally Wightkin as she demonstrates various styles, tools and materials of calligraphy.
+Collaborate with Sally to create a keepsake bookmark.
+Saturday 9am- 5pm.
 Wightkin has been teaching calligraphy for over 30 years, and her work has been exhibited and awarded across several states, as well as featured in Letter Arts Review.
 She is currently an active member, tech-host, and webmaster for the Colleagues of Calligraphy, and continues to find joy in both creating and teaching this timeless art.

 Watercolor

-Join Amy Krause from 10am-4pm on Sunday for her painting demos and make some of your own watercolor art too!
+Join Amy Krause as she demonstrates the art of watercolor paints.
+Stay and make your own!
+Sunday 10am- 4pm.
 Krause is a Minnesota-based artist whose work explores social justice, mental health, belonging, and her Korean American heritage.
 Trained in fine art painting, she works in acrylics, watercolors, digital media, and murals, and also teaches art classes.
 Through her art, Amy aims to create inclusive spaces that foster connection, growth, and healing.

 Ongoing Events